josdem/hugo/content/techtalk/java/junit5.md

 ## Conditions
 </a>

-A test may be enable if meets some system environment conditions
+A test may be enabled if meets some system environment conditions

 ```java
 @Test